All Episodes

 You're welcome.

-He has come from nowhere.
+He's come from nowhere.

 Nobody knew who he was.

-It's it's sickening.
+It's sickening.

-Well, it all started, uh actually it's it's a good question.
+Actually, it's a good question.

 And in fact, if you look at those two speeches, they mirror each other.

-That's that's what got it all started.
+That's what got it all started.

 And then somebody in the Democrat Party decided that they didn't want the Clintons.

-They decided this in the back rooms, and nobody was privy to it, but the Clintons uh they've had a vice grips in this party and its money for a long time and are fed up with it.
+But the Clintons, they've had vice grips in this party and its money for a long time and they're fed up with it.

-This is about anywhere from a year to 14 months ago in the New York Times, in the Washington Post, and in the news magazines, that just heralded this guy as a never before seen in America kind of politician.
+This is about anywhere from a year to 14 months ago in the New York Times, in the Washington Post, and in the news magazines that just heralded this guy as a never-before-seen in America kind of politician.

-And they went to work sanitizing everything about the lack of experience, is portraying him as something super special, and at the time nobody took it seriously, and nobody was really criticizing it because the handlers, whoever they are, were right.
+And at the time, nobody took it seriously, and nobody was really criticizing it because the handlers, whoever they are, were right.

 And Obama started clicking with people because of the drive-by media coverage.